 Once the heartbeat of the sugar industry, St Kitts and Nevis is rapidly becoming a favourite holiday destination amongst visitors to the Caribbean.
 Tourism is booming on this tiny island with an ever-increasing number of holidaymakers flocking to its shores.
 Fabulous beaches, awe-inspiring rainforests and a colonial history are just a few of St Kitts’ key characteristics.

-The influx of wealth from tourism has also seen a great deal of development take place on the island, with luxury marinas and a whole host of 5-star resort popping up around the island.
+The influx of wealth from tourism has also seen a great deal of development take place on the island, with luxury marinas and a whole host of 5-star resorts popping up around the island.
 On the whole, St Kitts and Nevis is an exotic paradise, where the food is outstanding and the cocktails are plentiful.